shashikathi/financial-fraud-detection-ml/README.md

-# 💸 Financial Fraud Detection with Machine Learning
+# 💸 Financial Fraud Detection System

 > _“Every second, a transaction happens.
 Some are fake — we catch those.”_